numpy/numpy/doc/source/user/basics.interoperability.rst

    File "<stdin>", line 1, in <module>
  ValueError: assignment destination is read-only

-A copy must be created in order to operate on the imported arrays in-place:
+A copy must be created in order to operate on the imported arrays in-place, but will mean duplicating the memory.
+Do not do this for very large arrays:

  >>> x_np_copy = x_np.copy()
  >>> x_np_copy.sort()  # works